Modern Greek Research

 Sarah Ekdawi’s research interests range from classical to contemporary Greek poetry.
 She has a strong interest in formal aspects of versification, especially metrics, and text linguistics in general.
 She is the Reviews Editor of ‘Byzantine and Modern Greek Studies’ (the leading UK journal in this field).
 She is research active and a regular participant in international conferences and is also a qualified technical translator and practising literary translator.

-Associate Professor in Modern Greek and Fellow of St. Cross College
+Professor of Modern Greek and Comparative Cultural Studies, Fellow of St. Cross College

 Dimitris Papanikolaou’s research focuses on the ways Modern Greek literature opens a dialogue with other cultural forms (especially Greek popular culture) as well as other literatures and cultures; the other important strand of his research focuses on queer theory, the history of Greek queer cultures, and the difference they can make in people’s lives and social movements.
 He has written monographs on literature and popular music in France and Greece, queer Cavafy, the representation of the family in contemporary Greek literature, theatre and cinema and the recent New (or Weird) Wave in Greek cinema.
 Founding member of the editorial collectives of the Journal of Greek Media and Culture and the platform Greek Studies Now.

 Senior Lecturer in Modern Greek

 Research interests: Translation Theory, especially translation and ideology, and translation and ludic language; Modern Greek History, especially nation building and minorities in Mod.
 Greece.